Test in production without watermarks.

 workBook.SaveAsCsv("sample.csv", ",")

-In this article, we looked at how to write a CSV file using IronXL in C#.
+This article presents a simple approach to writing a CSV file using IronXL in C#.
 IronXL also provides the facility to work with existing CSV files without any hassle.
-It also allows you to write CSV files and create new Excel files and write data to them with simple syntax.
+It also allows you to write CSV files, create new Excel files, and write data to them with simple syntax.
 IronXL can also be used to read and write Excel files without Microsoft Office installed.
-For conversion between different spreadsheet formats you can see this code example page.
+For conversion between different spreadsheet formats, you can see this code example page.